vwxyzjn/cleanrl/README.md

 We have a short contribution guide here https://github.com/vwxyzjn/cleanrl/blob/master/CONTRIBUTING.md.
 Consider adding new algorithms or test new games on the Open RL Benchmark (https://benchmark.cleanrl.dev)

+Big thanks to all the contributors of CleanRL!

 ## Citing our project

 Please consider using the following Bibtex entry: